 Effective Date: 05/04/2018

 The faculty comprises two groups: "tenured and tenure-track faculty" and "non-tenure-track faculty".
 The "tenured and tenure-track faculty" comprises individuals holding the rank of assistant professor, associate professor, or professor.
-The "non-tenure-track faculty" comprises individuals holding the rank of instructor, lecturer, senior lecturer, principal lecturer, professor of practice, visiting (assistant/associate/professor) faculty, adjunct (professor, associate professor, assistant professor, instructor, lecturer, senior lecturer, principal lecturer, professor of practice) faculty, affiliated (professor, associate professor, assistant professor, instructor, lecturer, senior lecturer, principal lecturer, professor of practice, research assistant/associate/professor, emeritus) faculty, research (assistant/associate/professor) faculty, ROTC faculty, or emeritus faculty.
+The "non-tenure-track faculty" comprises individuals holding the rank of instructor, lecturer, senior lecturer, principal lecturer, librarian, senior librarian, principal librarian, archivist, senior archivist, principal archivist, professor of practice, visiting (assistant/associate/professor) faculty, adjunct (professor, associate professor, assistant professor, instructor, lecturer, senior lecturer, principal lecturer, librarian, senior librarian, principal librarian, archivist, senior archivist, principal archivist, professor of practice) faculty, affiliated (professor, associate professor, assistant professor, instructor, lecturer, senior lecturer, principal lecturer, librarian, senior librarian, principal librarian, archivist, senior archivist, principal archivist, professor of practice, research assistant/associate/professor, emeritus) faculty, research (assistant/associate/professor) faculty, ROTC faculty, or emeritus faculty.

 "Learned professions" shall mean those professions (or members thereof) skilled in a calling or vocation requiring advanced knowledge as evidenced by a specific degree from a recognized College or University.